timwappenhans/timwappenhans.github.io/_pages/about.md

 I am a PhD candidate with the [DYNAMICS Research Training Group](https://www.sowi.hu-berlin.de/en/dynamics) and a research fellow at the [Chair of Comparative Behavior](https://www.sowi.hu-berlin.de/en/lehrbereiche-en/comparative-political-behavior/team/tim-wappenhans) at Humboldt University, Berlin.

-I use experiments and large-scale datasets to understand
+In my PhD projects, I use experiments and original data to understand how large scale shifts like demographic and climate change shape political polarization.

-- This
-- That

-I hold a Masters in Social Sciences (2020) from Humboldt University.